 Nausea during pregnancy: A good thing?

-Nausea during pregnancy, also called morning sickness, might be a good sign.
+Nausea during early pregnancy, also called morning sickness, might be a good sign.
 Studies have shown that women with nausea and vomiting during the first trimester have a lower risk of miscarriage than do women without these symptoms.

 However, high pregnancy hormone levels aren't consistently associated with nausea and vomiting.

 It's also possible that nausea and vomiting during pregnancy are signs of viable placental tissue.

 Keep in mind, however, that a lack of nausea and vomiting during pregnancy isn't cause for concern.
 Some women with healthy pregnancies never experience morning sickness.

 Last Updated Oct 26, 2021